Asia security summit kicks off amid US-China tensions

 ($1 = 1.4743 Australian dollars)

-(Reporting by Joe Brock.
-Additional reporting by Kirsty Needham.
-Editing by Gerry Doyle)
+(Reporting by Joe Brock, Greg Torode, Kanupriya Kapoor, Xinghui Kok, Chen Lin and Raju Gopalakrishnan; Additional reporting by Kirsty Needham; Editing by Gerry Doyle)

 ((joe.brock@thomsonreuters.com; +6598355351;))